-For the semester which will start in August 2017 (exact dates are approximate, please check this page often for updates)
+For the semester which will start in August 2018:

 •August 2017: Autumn semester starts.
 Contact your university for exact dates for registration and introduction.

-Every year in October or November Study in Sweden and top universities from Sweden join the European Higher Education Fair (EHEF) in Jakarta and one or two other cities.
-This year, the EHEF will take place in Yogyakarta (2 November), Jakarta (5-6 November) and Surabaya (8 November).
-More information follow this link: http://ehef-indonesia.org/
+Every year in November Study in Sweden and top universities from Sweden join the European Higher Education Fair (EHEF) in Jakarta and one or two other cities.
+This year, the EHEF will take place in Jakarta 10-11 November.
+Two more cities will be decided soon.

-A Study in Sweden Roadshow will be arranged around those dates in several universities in Yogyakarta, Jakarta, Surabaya and Bali (to be confirmed).
+A Study in Sweden Roadshow will be arranged around those dates in several universities in the cities where the EHEF takes place.

 Contact at the Embassy: